 When I started out in the wine trade back in 2009 I was a university drop-out/ski bum with very little wine knowledge, every job I had worked in – I managed to get fired from – until I landed a job in the wine trade – a trade I had close to zero experience in!

-Rather than sharing perhaps my biased views, I wanted to see what other wino’s thought about this, so I took to the road and got out to chat to some;
+Rather than sharing perhaps my biased views about wine studying, I wanted to see what other wino’s thought about this, so I took to the road and got out to chat to some.

 The London classes are a great way of learning about the industry as a whole, gaining a basic overview of regions, geography, climate, winemaking techniques.
 What they don’t focus on is individual producers, the mavericks and pioneers of each region, the people doing things on a small scale, their individual struggles, working against tradition, throwing away the rule book.
 These are often the most interesting and inspiring wines and you won’t find them in a textbook.

 Christina Rasmussen: One should be educated about wine globally – and that means the good, the bad, and the ugly